National Food Hub Survey

 - Inform new potential relationships between food hubs and investors, grant makers and other food hubs looking to find success.

-The recent survey results from more than 100 food hubs demonstrate that hubs throughout the United States continue to develop as financially viable businesses providing locally produced food to restaurants, schools, grocery stores and other wholesale customers.
+The recent survey results from more than 100 food hubs demonstrate that throughout the United States, food hubs continue to develop as financially viable businesses, providing locally produced food to restaurants, schools, grocery stores and other wholesale customers.
 Food hubs may also provide much needed size-appropriate infrastructure and marketing opportunities for local food produced by small and midsized farms and ranches.